sashank27/sashank27.github.io/_includes/about.md

-✨ I am a Software Engineer at Cisco Systems Inc., and a Computer Science Undergrad at <a href="http://www.iiita.ac.in/">IIIT Allahabad</a>, India (class of 2020).
+I am a Software Engineer at Cisco Systems Inc., and a Computer Science Undergrad at <a href="http://www.iiita.ac.in/">IIIT Allahabad</a>, India (class of 2020).
 I originally hail from Kanpur, Uttar Pradesh, India.
-I am an advocate for building open-source projects.
+I am a strong advocate for building open-source projects.
 Sharing what I know and continue to learn about programming is the thing I love doing!
+<br><br>
 Besides tech, I am an Astronomy enthusiast 🔭 (loves gazing the night sky 🌌  ), a foodie, and an avid book reader 📖, preferring Thriller, Fantasy, and Sci-Fi fiction.
-I love traveling and exploring new places, and have a varied taste in music🎧.
+I love traveling and exploring new places, and have a varied taste in music 🎧.